 Spill (kcfs) is calculated as a function of total gate opening (ft) at forebay elevation 158.5 feet (revised July 2012).

 230BHighlighted spillbays are operationally restricted because of structural or wire rope issues, and will be used only if needed for dam safety.
+Spillbay 9 cannot be used due to the trunnion pin failure in 2009.

 231BUniform spill patterns are critical to increasing juvenile fish survival through the tailrace.
 Uniform pattern fixed spill rates will result in hourly spill % within ranges in table.